Paths to Adventure

 Front and back covers of the 1983 TSR Dungeons & Dragons “BASIC RULES” box set.

-The following day I brought my Xerox makeshift book to class and Scotty brought his polyhedral dice.
+The following day I brought my makeshift book to class and Scotty brought his polyhedral dice.
 During our morning break I rolled up my first ever character; 3d6 for each of the stats.
-Kato the Fighter ws born.
-The name Kato was a direct transfer of my character’s name in Dragon Warrior, which in turn came about as a result of the video game’s limited of four characters for names.
+Kato the Fighter was born.
+The name Kato was a direct transfer of my character’s name in Dragon Warrior, which in turn came about as a result of the video game’s limit of four characters for names.

 By afternoon break that day, Scotty informed me that I would need an entire party of characters to go on the adventure he had planned (which happened to also be the first dungeon he had ever designed).
-So, I created the rest of my party during that break: Astos the Magic-User, Mordred the Thief, and Shadow the black panther companion of Mordred—which, if I recall, shared the stats of a dire wolf from the Dungeon Master’s Rulebook from the same set.
+So, I created the rest of my party during that break: Astos the Magic-User, Mordred the Thief, and Shadow the black panther companion of Mordred, who—if I recall—shared the stats of a dire wolf from the Dungeon Master’s Rulebook from the same set.

 By the end of the day, I had my very first D&D adventuring party: The brutish Conan-like Kato, the Merlin-like, white-bearded Astos, and the suave, black-haired, goatee-sporting Mordred (and the Shadow that never left his side).
 They where ready to go on their first adventure together!

-The following weekend we arranged for an all-night stay-over at Scotty’s house, and I spent the weekend delving the 36-room (totally nonsensical) dungeon he had built – the only story premise in play being that a king had requested the adventurers to rid the ruins of an ancient castle of the monsters that were inhabiting it.
-They were successful in the quest, and were rewarded stewardship over the keep as a reward!
+The following weekend we arranged for an all-night stay-over at Scotty’s house, and I spent the weekend delving the 36-room (totally nonsensical) dungeon he had built.
+The only story premise being that a king had requested the adventurers to rid the ruins of an ancient castle of the monsters that were inhabiting it.
+The adventurers were successful in the quest, and were granted stewardship over the keep as a reward!

 That was my introduction to Dungeons & Dragons and tabletop roleplaying games.
 It was crude and basic, but it was in every way a good-old-fashioned dungeon crawl.
-Over that first weekend I developed an addiction to tabletop roleplaying games that lasts to this day.
-One that would have a hugely significant impact on the years to come.
+Over that first weekend I developed an addiction to tabletop roleplaying games that persists to this day.
+One that would have a hugely significant impact for me on the years to come.

 About the Author